Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Gases with impurities

 The spinor systems from Section~\ref{sec:spinor} in the limit of high polarization ($N_A\gg N_B$) make a self-sufficient topic, important in its own right.
-Special tools were developed for their analysis, which is usually performed separately from balanced systems.
-The component with $N_A$ atoms is generally considered as an environment, whereas $N_B$ atoms are treated as impurities.
-Such {\it ``quantum systems with impurities''} allow one to understand highly-polarized mixtures, introduce quasiparticles concepts (e.g., polarons\footnote{The polaron concept first introduced to study the motion of an electron in dielectric lattices (see~\cite{Frohlich1954} and references therein) is now central in the physics of degenerate gases.
-If the host medium is fermionic (bosonic), then the problem is usually called the Fermi (Bose) polaron.}), study simple non-integrable systems, get insights into the interplay between collective and single-particle excitations, test numerical methods, and to explain transport (or general time-dependent) properties (see also Section~\ref{sec:Control}).
-In applications, impurities can be used to probe the host environment, to transfer information, etc. From the point of view of this review, an overarching interpretation strategy of these different aspects is the exploration of the crossover from few- to many-body physics.
+The component with $N_A$ atoms is often called an environment, and $N_B$ atoms are referred to as impurities.
+Realization of such systems with cold atoms sheds new light onto long-standing problems in condensed matter physics, and motivates new investigations disconnected from balanced systems.
+In particular, {\it ``quantum systems with impurities''} serve as a testbed for studying static and dynamic properties of quasiparticles (e.g., polarons\footnote{The polaron concept first introduced to study the motion of an electron in dielectric lattices (see~\citep{Frohlich1954} and references therein) is now central in the physics of degenerate gases.
+If the host medium is fermionic (bosonic), then the problem is usually called the Fermi (Bose) polaron.}) in the regimes (and with the accuracy) that are beyond standard solid-state set-ups, see, e.g., research papers~\citep{Zwierlein2009FermiPolaron,Grimm2012FermiPolaron,spethmann2012,Cetina2016,Jin2016,Arlt2016,Skou2021Polaron}, and reviews~\citep{Chevy_2010review,Massignan2014Review,Schmidt2018Review,Scazza2022Review}.